Skip to main content

 Student Health Services does not provide condoms or prescribe contraceptive medications for the purpose of preventing pregnancy.

-Yes, Student Health Services offers in house urine pregnancy tests for free and serum (blood) tests for $10 (1-3 day results).
+Yes, Student Health Services offers in house urine pregnancy tests for free and serum (blood) tests for $10 (1-3 day results), or $20 for same day results.

 No, date-rape drug testing is not in the scope of the Cowell Center's practice.